danielamaci/bxc.github.io/docs/user_guide.markdown

 - [Matplotlib](https://matplotlib.org/stable/) (2D plots)
 - [Pyvista](https://docs.pyvista.org/version/stable/) (3D plots)

-Note, however, that these packages are **not required** to run the code itself and user can use any Python data visualization library they prefer.
+Note, however, that these packages are **not required** to run the code itself and users can use any Python data visualization library they prefer.

 ## Download
-The BxC toolkit is available at the [Github repository](https://github.com/danielamaci/bxc.github.io) and can easily be obtained by cloning the online repository:
+The BxC toolkit is available at this [Github repository](https://github.com/danielamaci/bxc.github.io) and can easily be obtained by cloning the online repository:
 ```bash
 git clone https://github.com/danielamaci/bxc.github.io
 ```